 The Company is an exploration stage company engaged in the acquisition and exploration of mineral properties, principally in Canada.
 The Company aims to acquire and advance its projects to a stage where they can be exploited at a profit or it can arrange joint ventures, whereby other companies provide funding for development and exploitation.
-The Company's principal focus has been the exploration for high-grade uranium deposits in the Athabasca Basin area of Saskatchewan.
-There are three projects on which the Company has expended most of its recent efforts.
-The West McArthur project was under a 50% joint venture with Mitsubishi up to mid January 2016 and as of February 24, 2016 is now under a new option with Cameco Corporation, the Cree East project is in a 50% joint venture with a Korean Consortium, and the third project, NW Manitoba, is currently under option to Northern Uranium Corp ("Northern Uranium").
-Going forward it is expected that the Company will focus its effort on two of the projects, West McArthur and Cree East.
+The Company's principal focus has been the exploration for high-grade uranium deposits in the Athabasca Basin area of Saskatchewan and recently, the exploration for diamond deposits in the same region.
+There are several projects on which the Company has expended recent efforts.
+The West McArthur project was under a 50% joint venture with Mitsubishi up to mid January 2016 and as of February 24, 2016 is now under a new option with Cameco Corporation, the Cree East project was under a 50% joint venture with a Korean Consortium up to early July 2017, the Moon South project is under option to Denison Mines, and the NW Manitoba project is currently under option to Northern Uranium Corp ("Northern Uranium").
+The Company recently acquired a number of properties focused in the exploration of diamonds.
+In May 2016, a portion of our West Athabasca Kimberlite project was optioned to De Beers Canada Inc. and in December 2016. that option agreement was terminated.
+Going forward it is expected that the Company will focus its effort on West McArthur, Cree East, West Athabasca Kimberlite and selected base metal and precious metal opportunities.
 The Company is actively marketing the remainder of its projects for option, joint venture or sale.